Mi Sandi

-Mi Sandi (မိစန္ဒီ; born 12 June 1990) is a Myanmar hip-hop singer of Mon descent.
+Mi Sandi (မိစန္ဒီ; born 12 June 1990) is a Burmese hip-hop singer of Mon descent.

 Early life and education

-Mi Sandi was born on 8 June 1990 in Yangon, Myanmar.
+Mi Sandi was born on 12 June 1990 in Yangon, Myanmar.
 She graduated from International Management College in 2010 with a Bachelor of Business Management (BBM).
 She received a diploma in Accounting and Management Accounting from LCCI in 2011 and a Master of Business Management (MBA) in 2014.

 Career

 She gained popularity with the song "Frozen Smile" (ရေခဲရိုက်အပြုံး), which she performed alongside G Fatt in 2017.
 The crossover between the two fan bases was hugely successful.

 In 2013, she released the song "Ma Nyo Nyin Yat Bu", featuring singer Yair Yint Aung.